morganwkelly/spatInfer_test/README.md

         )
 ```

 For each number of clusters $c$, `placebo` gives the proportion of simulations with p-values below 0.05.
 The optimal cluster number is where this proportion is in the range 0.05 to 0.07.
-The command also gives the placebo significance level of the treatment variable: how often a placebo p-value is below that of the real one.
+The command also gives the placebo significance level of the treatment variable: how often the t-statistics of spatial noise placebos are above the real one.

-Knowing spatial basis values $k$ and $p$ and cluster number $c$ we can now run the spatial basis regression `basis_reg` that gives us standard regression coefficients, confidence intervals and so on.
+Knowing the spatial basis values $k$ and $p$ and the cluster number $c$ we can now run the spatial basis regression `basis_reg` that gives us standard regression coefficients, confidence intervals and so on.

 ``` r
 basis_reg(y ~ x1 + x2, dat,